w3c/cogai/demos/reasoning/README.md

 For an introduction to informal reasoning see [Philip Johnson-Laird](https://www.pnas.org/content/108/50/19862)'s paper on [Mental models and human reasoning](https://www.pnas.org/content/107/43/18243).
 He states that we don't rely on the laws of logic or probability - we reason by thinking about what's possible, we reason by seeing what is common to the possibilities.

+## Plausible reasoning with imperfect knowledge

+Commonsense reasoning needs to be able answer such questions as:

+* What is the meaning of this utterance?
+* Why did the person say this utterance?
+* What is happening, and why?
+* What is likely to happen next?
+* How can I achieve my desired outcome?
+* How can I avoid or minimise undesired outcomes?
+* What are good ways to solve this problem?

+Plausible reasoning can be used to identify likely outcomes using causal knowledge and informed guesses.
+It can also be applied in reverse to identify the most likely causes for a given situation.
+The kind of reasoning varies, e.g. reasoning about people's motivation vs qualitative reasoning about physical systems.
+Knowledge can be compiled into rules of thumb for easy application (System 1), but need to be related to explanations in terms of deeper knowledge (System 2).

+### Qualitative Reasoning

+Qualitative reasoning models physical systems symbolically rather than using continuous numeric properties, for instance, replacing a numeric quantity by symbols denoting whether the quantity is increasing, decreasing or constant.
+Such abstraction leads to ambiguity, producing multiple answers in place of a single answer.
+Changes can be propagated across causal connections.
+Phase transitions can be modelled in terms of named phases, e.g. solid, liquid and gas.
+An example is a kettle left to boil on a stove.
+The temperature of the kettle remains at the boiling point until all of the liquid has boiled away, at which point the temperature rises rapidly, risking damage to the kettle.
+If the heat source is removed at any point, the temperature will gradually fall to the ambient temperature.

+To explore this in more detail, let's consider the case of a kettle filled with cold water and placed upon a stove.

+1. The stove acts as a source of heat.
+This warms the water increasing its temperative gradually
+2. When the temperature reaches the boiling point it stops rising, and the water starts to boil away
+3. As the water boils, the water level in the kettle falls
+4. When the level falls to zero, the temperature of the kettle rises rapidly
+5. The kettle risks being damaged unless it is removed from the heat

+The challenge is to find a way to express this in terms of facts and rules, that can be used to predict how the system behaves over time.
+The kettle could be modelled as a chunk with properties for the water level, its temperature, and heat source.
+The property values are given symbolically together with a symbol denoting their rate of change *(decreasing, constant, increasing)*.
+In principle, we could also have modifiers such as *slowly* and *rapidly*.
+To model the evolving state, we define a new chunk for each state.
+This is linked to from the previous state, and there may be multiple successors to represent multiple possibilities.

+Each such link describes a simplified model of a physical process.
+This is expressed declaratively to enable reasoning forward and backward in time.
+Links can be annotated to express the assumptions behind them.
+This typically relate to inequalities for property values, e.g. the temperature is less than the boiling point.

+*to do - expand this into a collection of chunks and explain how forward reasoning is applied to the evolving state of the system*